 State Match Portion.
-The State Match Portion of the Series 2013 Bond proceeds, along with other available funds, will meet the state match requirement of approximately \$58.5 million for the federal fiscal years 2011, 2012 and 2013, pursuant to federal capitalization grants to be received for the Clean Water Program and Drinking Water Program under separate Capitalization Grant Agreements (the "Capitalization Agreements") in the anticipated aggregate grant amount of \$292.629 million.
-See "SOURCES AND USES OF FUNDS."
-The portion of the proceeds of the Series 2013 Bonds used to fund new loans shall be further apportioned as (i) a State Match Clean Water Portion; and (ii) a State Match Drinking Water Portion, all of which are subject to adjustment as set forth in an Officer's Certificate.
+The State Match Portion of the Series 2016 Bond proceeds, along with other available funds, will meet the state match requirement of approximately \$45.4 million for the Drinking Water Program for federal fiscal years 2015, 2016 and 2017 and for the Clean Water Program for federal fiscal years 2016 and 2017.
+Each State Match Portion is required pursuant to federal capitalization grants to be received for the Clean Water Program and Drinking Water Program under separate Capitalization Grant Agreements (the "Capitalization Agreements") in the anticipated aggregate grant amount of \$226.9 million.
+See "SOURCES AND USES OF FUNDS".
+The portion of the proceeds of the Series 2016 Bonds used to fund new loans shall be further apportioned as (i) a State Match Portion and a Leveraged Portion for the Clean Water Program; and (ii) a State Match Portion and a Leveraged Portion for the Drinking Water Program, all of which are subject to adjustment as set forth in an Officer's Certificate.